transformationsproject/transformationsproject.github.io/README.md

 # TFP Github Site

 ### Overview
+- Note that this is a **public** repository.
-HTML to be hosted in an iframe is kept in the "static" folder.
+- HTML to be hosted in an iframe is kept in the "static" folder.

 ### To Do:
 - Automate HTML update, either through GitHub actions or something else